 Our paper just published online by the Journal Business Ethics seeks to address this.
 To help improve the quality of stakeholder engagement in public policy.
 Engagement has to go a long way beyond just asking citizens over a certain age to cast the occasional vote.
 At the risk of returning to unpleasant subjects consider the Brexit vote.
 Asking a question is one thing.
 Another thing entirely is to know what the alternatives really entail.

 I was lucky to be able to work on this with my co-authors.
-These were Jennifer Lees-Marshment, at the University of Auckland, an expert on political marketing and political management, and Aimee Huff, at Oregon State, an expert on qualitative work.
-Working with colleagues outside my traditional area allowed me to participate in some really interesting research that I would not normally be able to get involved with.
+Jennifer Lees-Marshment, at the University of Auckland.
+She is an expert on political marketing and management.
+My other co-author was Aimee Huff, at Oregon State, an expert on qualitative work.
+Working with colleagues outside my traditional area allowed me to participate in some really interesting research.
+Research beyond my typical focus.

-To create the sort of broad, deep and continual engagement needed we suggest a role for a permanent department responsible for engagement.
-Engaging with the public by government is challenging but we hope our article gives advice on how to improve it.
+To create the sort of broad, deep and continual engagement needed we suggest changing government.
+Creating a permanent department responsible for engagement.
+Engaging with the public by government is challenging.
+We hope our article provides a step on how to improve it.